srmainwaring/buoy_entrypoint/README.md

     cd ~/buoy_ws
     ```

-1. Set the Gazebo version to Fortress.
+1. Set the Gazebo version to Garden.
 This is needed because we're not using an
    official ROS + Gazebo combination:

     ```
-    export IGNITION_VERSION=fortress
-    export GZ_VERSION=fortress
+    export GZ_VERSION=garden
     ```

 1. Install ROS dependencies